idkwhojamesis/idkwhojamesis.github.io/content/about.md

 insert_anchor_links = "left"
 +++
 # *welcome*
 Hi, I'm James!
 I mainly do front-end web stuff.
-I recently graduated from Fordham with a BA in New Media and Digital Design and I'm now one semester into an MS in Comp Sci *(edit: currently taking a year off)*.
+I recently graduated from Fordham with a BA in New Media and Digital Design and I'm now one semester into an MS in Comp Sci *(currently taking a year off)*.

 I'm on a lifelong mission to learn everything I can to improve people's lives, express myself, and better understand how technology has transformed humanity.

 Currently, I'm focused on studying for the GRE so I can apply to other grad schools.
-I'll also be participating in [Advent of Code](https://adventofcode.com/) but otherwise I've been taking a break from my recent web-app project as I re-evaluate what to do with it 😅
+Otherwise I've been taking a break from my recent web-app project as I re-evaluate what to do with it 😅

 Contact: (hmu with job offers and/or contract work!
 I'll take anything interesting and within my means)
 - [linkedin](https://www.linkedin.com/in/idkwhojamesis/)